davidlowryduda/maass_portraits/README.markdown

 This is code used for producing images of Maass forms.
-Several examples of how this code works and how to use it to produce images of Maass forms can be found in the sagemath notebook [./notebook/Maass Experiments.ipynb](Maass Experiments.ipynb).
+Several examples of how this code works and how to use it to produce images of Maass forms can be found in the sagemath notebook [Maass Experiments.ipynb](./notebook/Maass%20Experiments.ipynb).

 This repository contains four other files of interest.